Bannerbild | zur Startseite Bannerbild | zur Startseite

 Parkblick

-The Association of Friends of Schloss Wiepersdorf – Bettina and Achim von Arnim, an independent non-governmental association
+The Association of Friends of Schloss Wiepersdorf – Bettina and Achim von Arnim, an independent non-governmental organization

 Who we are

-The Association of Friends, a registered non-profit organisation according to German law, is an independent organisation supporting literature and related cultural activities.
+The Association of Friends, a registered non-profit organization according to German law, represents an independent circle of friends supporting literature and related cultural activities.
 It was established in 1991 in Frankfurt at the Goethe House and has enjoyed its support since then.
+Its main focus of activities has been shifting to Berlin.

-The Association of friends is supporting the Artist Residency Schloss Wiepersdorf (Kulturstiftung Schloss Wiepersdorf) as a place for lively debates, creative work and substantive encounters.
-Alongside, it has established cooperation with the Berlin Literary Action - the "Berliner Literarische Aktion".
+The Association of friends supports the Cultural Foundation Schloss Wiepersdorf (Kulturstiftung Schloss Wiepersdorf) as a place for lively debates, creative work and substantive encounters.
+It contributed actively to its foundation in 1918/1919 inculding a hearing to the Brandenburg parliament.
+In 2023 it established a close cooperation with the Berlin Literary Action - the "Berliner Literarische Aktion".
 I

 The Association has handed over responsibility for the "Bettina und Achim von Arnim - Museum" at Wiepersdorf, to the Cultural Foundation in 2019.
 It was renovated in 2022.